riboviz/riboviz/docs/user/run-on-eddie.md

 ---

-## Hints and tips
+# Hints, tips, and Troubleshooting

-### Troubleshooting general hints: files, permissions, debug with small data
+## Troubleshooting general hints: files, permissions, debug with small data

 As for any debugging step or anything else with riboviz, it is better to fail fast.

 In our experience, the errors on Eddie are likely to be:

 1. You are trying to run a big dataset and failing slowly so can't tell what the error is.
 Make a small subsampled version of your input data with 1-2 samples of 100,000 reads each and try to fail/debug fast by running in an interactive session.
 Then move up to 1million reads.
 Then try bigger.
-3. Your filenames/filepaths are wrong.
+2. Your filenames/filepaths are wrong.
 Debug with `--validate_only` flag, see [validate configuration](https://github.com/riboviz/riboviz/blob/main/docs/user/prep-riboviz-run-nextflow.md#validate-configuration).
-4. Your filenames/filepaths are still wrong.
+3. Your filenames/filepaths are still wrong.
 Check everything again and try editing your [environment variables](https://github.com/riboviz/riboviz/blob/main/docs/user/prep-riboviz-run-nextflow.md#defining-values-for-environment-variables).
+4. You have run out of quota in your home or scratch space.
+Check where you are working, try to change it, delete anything unnecessary.
 5. You have requested the wrong resources: too big and you will wait for ages, too small and it will quit.
 Try to vary those following the instructions above on this page.
 If your data are small enough to run in an interactive session, that is easier.
-6. Eddie is down.
+6. Eddie is down or scratch storage under threat.

-### Troubleshooting: fail to enter interactive node**
+## Troubleshooting: fail to enter interactive node**

 If you see an error message like: